Kong/kubernetes-ingress-controller/README.md

 experimental and are not enabled by default, nor available in the [Kong Documentation Site][kongdocs].

-To try out new features that are behind feature gates, please see preview features in [FEATURE_GATES.md][fgates] and documentation for these preview features can be found in [FEATURE_PREVIEW_DOCUMENTATION.md][fpreview].
+To try out new features that are behind feature gates, please see the preview features in [FEATURE_GATES.md][fgates] and documentation for these preview features can be found in [FEATURE_PREVIEW_DOCUMENTATION.md][fpreview].